-Distance from Start of Sublot Distance from Reference Line
+Distance from Reference Line

-201 8
+8

-136 11
+11

-78 3
+3

-9 11
+11

-129 4
+4

 Determine the Station Number at the beginning of each sublot.
 Remember, the Test Section is half a mile per paver with and is divided into five (5) sublots of 528 feet in length.